emadtoranji/HiddifyAutoBackup/README.md

 ## ⚙️ Features

-- Automatic zip backup of Hiddify-Manager
+- Automatically compresses your latest Hiddify backup JSON into a .zip file using timestamped naming.
-- Sends `.zip` file to Telegram
+- Sends the backup file to your specified Telegram chat using a verified bot.
-- Deletes backup file after successful upload
+- Deletes the backup file after it's successfully uploaded — keeping your server clean.
+- Choose from multiple time intervals (1m, 2m, 5m, 15m, 30m, hourly...)
-- Cleanup backups older than 3 days
+- Every hour, it checks the backup folder and deletes backup files older than 3 days — only the latest is kept.
-- Cron runs every 5 minutes
+- Validates your Telegram token and chat ID during setup to avoid misconfiguration.
+- Run the installer again to update your Telegram bot/token or change schedule.
 - One-line install

 ---